 In the absence of a business support scheme, we are assuming that COVID-19 related impacts will reduce PAYE for the duration of restricted access to St Helena.
 Based on this, the primary estimate reflects a reduction of PAYE of £60,000 (access improves January 2022).
-The low revenue estimate assumes a reduction of £80,000 (access improves April 2022) and the high revenue estimate assumes a reduction of £40,000 (access improves October 2021).
 As above, this reduction is more than off-set by increased PAYE collected as a result of taxes paid on allowances for internationally-recruited workers.

 Self-employed and corporation tax are paid with a one year lag.
 That is, tax is paid in a financial year for profits in the previous financial year.
-For this reason, there is a great degree of uncertainty associated with the impacts from COVID-19, which won't be seen until the end of FY 2021/22.
+For this reason, there is a great degree of uncertainty associated with the impacts from COVID-19, which won't be seen until the end of 2021/22.
 As above, a number of the largest businesses on St Helena are in sectors that are not directly impacted by COVID-19.
-Further, some businesses benefitted from contracts associated with the refurbishment and operations of Bradley's Camp during FY 2020/21.
+Further, some businesses benefitted from contracts associated with the refurbishment and operations of Bradley's Camp during 2020/21.
 In addition, because these taxes are paid on profits rather than revenues, businesses with significant operating costs may have been paying relatively little in taxes before COVID-19.

-In the absence of other evidence, we continue to assume that self-employed and corporation tax will be reduced by £60,000 collectively for taxes paid in FY 2021/22 and the reduced £45,000 collectively for taxes paid in FY 2022/23, reflecting limited access through December 2021.
-The low revenue estimate assumes impacts of £60,000 collectively in both FY 2021/22 and FY 2022/23 and the high revenue estimate assumes impacts of £60,000 in FY 2021/22 but only £22,500 in FY 2022/23.
+In the absence of other evidence, we continue to assume that self-employed and corporation tax will be reduced by £60,000 collectively for taxes paid in 2021/22 and the reduced £45,000 collectively for taxes paid in 2022/23, reflecting limited access through December 2021.